 The minimum scale for project applications will normally be £250,000 of SIF funding.
 Projects can be combined to form packages or programmes.

 The application and appraisal process will be proportionate to the project – with more detailed information being required for large, complex or contentious projects.
+For all projects applying for more than £3m, the process will be:

 Stage 1: Initial proposal/Strategic Outline Case (SOC) – will provide the underlying justification for the project and will be appraised against the criteria set out below.
 Successful applicants will be asked to complete an Outline Business Case.